Heirloom Tomatoes for Santa Cruz County: Varieties Worth Growing

 Sensitivity: Many heirlooms are more sensitive to weather stress, irregular watering, and other growing challenges.

-Days to maturity: Large-fruited heirlooms often need 80-100 days of warm weather to mature—more than coastal Santa Cruz reliably provides.
+Days to maturity: Large-fruited heirlooms often need 80-100 days of warm weather to mature, which is more than coastal Santa Cruz reliably provides.

 Understanding Your Options: Heirloom vs. Hybrid Tomatoes